 Nyssa Taylor is an Assistant Public Defender who has worked in both the Federal and State Offices in the Appeals Unit.

-Marie Trijo is an Associate at White & Williams.
+Marie Trijo is an Assistant City Solicitor and former Associate at White & Williams.
 While at Temple, she was a National Semi- and Quarter-Finalist at the American Association for Justice [AAJ] Trial Competition.